 I converted all, except FMS and XLRI, and IIM Indore is yet to release their results.

 Great!
 So having given so many interviews, is there anything special about any of the interviews, that you would want to share with us?

 What aspirants need to realize is that getting the percentile is actually the easy and less-significant part of your selection.
-You need to concentrate a lot for your PI, and have a structured preparation for the same.
-Even after that you will be faced with surprises in the interviews, but your preparation will enable you to handle them without fail.
-Interview is a different ball game together, and for getting through to the top B-Schools of the country, you can’t afford to be complacent on preparations for the same.
+You need to concentrate a lot on your PI and have a structured preparation for the same.
+Even after that, you will be faced with surprises in the interviews, but your preparation will enable you to handle them without fail.
+The interview is a different ball game together, and for getting through to the top B-Schools of the country, you can’t afford to be complacent on preparations for the same.

 How did iQuanta help you in the preparation?